 How much is enough?

-Your goal should be to complete at least 150 minutes of moderate- to vigorous-intensity aerobic exercise each week, (e.g. 30 minutes, 5 days a week).
+Aim for at least 150 minutes of moderate- to vigorous-intensity aerobic exercise each week, if you’re able (for example, 30 minutes, 5 days a week).

-You may have to start slowly, with as little as 5 to 10 minutes of exercise per day, gradually building up to your goal.
-The good news, though, is that multiple, shorter exercise sessions of at least 10 minutes, adding up to 90-140 minutes per week, can have some benefits for people with diabetes.
+You may have to start slowly, with as little as five to 10 minutes of exercise per day, gradually building up to your goal.
+The good news?
+Multiple, shorter exercise sessions of at least 10 minutes each (adding up to 90-140 minutes per week) can have some benefits for people with diabetes.

-As you begin your exercise program and continue to build on it, be sure that you have no more than 2 consecutive days without exercise.
-If you are able and when you are ready, try adding resistance exercises like lifting weights 2-3 times a week.
+As you begin your exercise program and continue to build on it, try to ensure you have no more than two consecutive days without exercise.
+If you are able and when you are ready, begin resistance exercises such as lifting weights 2-3 times a week.

-Note: You may consider interval training to increase improvements in fitness levels for type 2 diabetes, and to lower the risk of hypoglycemia in type 1 diabetes.
-Speak with your healthcare provider or qualified exercise specialist if you plan to start interval training.
+Note: You may consider interval training to improve your fitness if you live with type 2, and to lower the risk of hypoglycemia (low blood sugar) if you live with type 1.
+Speak with your healthcare provider or a qualified exercise specialist before you start.

 Related Content